Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Introduction

 Attributed networks, namely graphs in which nodes and/or edges have attributes, are at the center of network-valued datasets in many modern applications.
 Areas such as network representation learning \cite{Fan:2021} aim to obtain low-dimensional embeddings for nodes through local explorations such as random walks, taking into account network topology and network attributes, for subsequent use in machine learning pipelines such as clustering \cite{Chang:2019} and classification \cite{Lee:2017}.

-In a different direction, in the settings where attributes represent social characteristics, there is now significant interest in understanding fairness questions related to the positions of individuals in the network, where connections are regulated by multiple factors including: \begin{inparaenuma} \item inherent heterogeneity in connection between and across groups; \item time and path dependent nature of connections; \item popularity bias, i.e. the inherent tendency to to be attracted to popular individuals. \end{inparaenuma} The corresponding emergent networks modulate the diffusion of information within a network, effecting for example, the availability and timeliness of information to minority groups \cite{jadidi2018gender}.
-In addition to the above described direct influence of networks on the propagation of information, these networks are then fed into algorithmic pipelines such as network sampling algorithms, leading to a potentially distorted view of the network \cite{wagner2017sampling,espin2018towards,antunes2023learning}.
-The networks are further used for ranking individuals according to their centrality scores (measured via functionals such as degree or Page-rank scores) which further exacerbate inequalities in the network \cite{espin2022inequality}, or effect the perceptions of minorities within the network \cite{lee2019homophily}.
-In this rapidly burgeoning field, network models play a major role in obtaining insight into both fundamental drivers of network evolution, as well as phenomenon of co-evolution of the dynamics of the network with algorithms such as reccomendation systems that use the underlying network structure to modify the network, thus impacting future evolution; see \cite{karimi2022minorities}, a nice recent survey including pointers to relavant literature from application domains.
+In a different direction, in settings where attributes represent social characteristics, there is now significant interest in understanding fairness questions related to the positions of individuals in the network, where connections are regulated by multiple factors including: \begin{inparaenuma} \item inherent heterogeneity in connection between and across groups; \item time and path dependent nature of connections; \item popularity bias, i.e. the inherent tendency {\cg to} be attracted to popular individuals. \end{inparaenuma} The corresponding emergent networks modulate the diffusion of information within a network, effecting the availability and timeliness of information to minority groups \cite{jadidi2018gender}.
+In addition to the direct influence of networks on propagation of information, these networks are fed into algorithmic pipelines such as network sampling algorithms, leading to a potentially distorted view of the network \cite{Wagner:2017,espin2018towards,antunes2023learning}.
+The networks are further used for ranking individuals according to their centrality scores (measured via functionals such as degree or PageRank scores) which further exacerbate inequalities in the network \cite{espin2022inequality}, or effect the perceptions of minorities within the network \cite{lee2019homophily}.
+In this rapidly burgeoning field, network models play a major role in obtaining insight into both fundamental drivers of network evolution, as well as phenomenon of co-evolution of the dynamics of the network with algorithms such as recommendation systems that use the underlying network structure to modify the network, thus impacting future evolution; see \cite{karimi2022minorities}, {\cg a nice recent survey for relevant literature from applications}.
 The goal of this paper is a rigorous evaluation of the properties of these models and their alignment with the needs of domain scientists.